Avnet/Fujikura-beamforming/README.md

 <img src="./media/ips-all-disconnected.png" style="width:6.5in;height:auto;" /><br>

 __Note__ that you can connect independently to the PAAM without connection to the ZCU208 if desired.
-All the functions on the "Fujikura PAAM" tab are independent of the RFSoC functions on the ZCU208.<br>
+All the functions on the __Fujikura PAAM__ tab are independent of the RFSoC functions on the ZCU208.<br>

 If you have entered an IP address before, the utility will try to connect automatically.
 If connection was successful, the IP address will be black,